smallstep/step-ssh-example/README.md

 * How to provision [`step-ca`](https://github.com/smallstep/certificates) to issue SSH host & user certificates.
 * How to configure `sshd` to accept user certs for client authentication using a CA key.
-* How to configure `sshd` to present a host cert for host authentication on the client side.
+* How to configure `sshd` to present a host cert for host authentication on the client-side.
-* How to configure a user's `ssh` to accept host certs sigend by a CA key.
+* How to configure a user's `ssh` to accept host certs signed by a CA key.

 If you haven't already you should [read our blog post](https://smallstep.com/blog/use-ssh-certificates/) on why ssh certificates let you achieve de facto SSH Single Sign-on while doing away with pesky public key management across your server fleet.